-To the defense of all you sales people out there, there is an equal amount of engineers and developers who has no idea about how sales works either.
+To the defense of all your salespeople out there, there is an equal amount of engineers and developers who have no idea about how sales work either.
 The products need to be sold for the engineers to get their paychecks in the end.
 Needless to say, each group is a very important part of a product company.
 The feeling of frustration between the two groups is not, however.

 Let me know if this sounds familiar:

 Salesman: I just came back from a meeting with the customer.
 They are just on the verge of buying our Tx-Truck, but they must have the new exhaust system.
 That’s fine, right?

 Engineer: Well…no. Our new exhaust system is not really compatible with the Tx-Truck.

 Salesman: What?
 Why?
 Why am I hearing about this now?!
 Do you have any idea how important this deal is to the company!?